camblsoup/MiniatureGolf/README.md

 ```

 It is important that you are in the `/Game` folder as the code relies on a valid path to the `/Server` folder

+---

+# Hosting a game

+If you are the host, select "Host Game" and choose a port number.
+If you leave this blank, port 7777 will be automatically assigned to you.

+When you click "Create game", please wait a moment for a game to start.
+There will likely be a firewall popup.
+Please accept this.

+Navigate back to Love if your terminal opens up (Please do not close this terminal).

+Once you host it, your local IP address will be displayed to share with your players.

+Start the game once __everyone__ has joined.
+Players will not be able to join once the server begins.

+---

+# Joining a game

+If you are joining your friend's game, select "Join Game" and input the local IP address and port exactly as displayed on your friend's screen.

+Wait until the host starts the game.
+Once you leave the game, you will not be able to re-join.

+---

+# HAVE FUN!!!!!!!!!!!!!!!!!!!! <3